Ohlone: Sacred sites and importance

 The arrival of the Spanish in the 1776 decelerated the culture, sovereignty, religion, and language of the Ohlone.
 Before the Spanish invasion, the Ohlone had an estimated 500 shellmounds lining the sea and shores of the San Francisco Bay.
-Shellmounds are essentially Ohlone habitation sites where peopled lived and died and often buried.
-The mounds consist predominately of molluscan shells, with lesser amounts mammal and fish bone, vegetal materials and other organic material deposited by the Ohlone for thousands of years.
+Shellmounds are essentially Ohlone habitation sites where people lived and died and often buried.
+The mounds consist predominately of molluscan shells, with lesser amounts of mammal and fish bone, vegetal materials and other organic material deposited by the Ohlone for thousands of years.
 These shellmounds are the direct result of village life.
 Archaeologists have examined the mounds and often refer to them as "middens," or "kitchen midden" meaning an accumulation of refuse.

 One theory is that the massive amount of shellfish remains represent Ohlone ritual behavior, whereas they would spend months mourning their dead and feasting on large amounts of shellfish which were disposed of ever growing the girth and height of the mound.
 Shellmounds were once found all over the San Francisco Bay area near marshlands, creeks, wetlands, and rivers.
 San Bruno Mountain is home to the nation's largest intact shellmound.
 These mounds are also thought to have served a practical purpose as well, since these shellmounds were usually near waterways or the ocean, they protected the village from high tide as well as to provide high ground for line of sight navigation for watercraft on San Francisco Bay.
 The Emeryville Shellmound is a site standing at over 60 feet (18 m) tall and 350 feet (105 m) in diameter, and was believed to be occupied between 400 and 2800 years ago.

 The Ohlone burial practices changed over time with cremation being preferred before the arrival of the Spanish.
 Once the cremation was complete the loved ones and friends would place ornaments as well as other valuables as an offering to the dead.
 Ohlone believed that this would give them good fortune in the afterlife.
 Many of these artifacts have been found in and around the shellmounds.
 They often include a wide variety of shell beads and ornaments as well as frequently used everyday items such as stone and bone tools.
 These burials also showcase genealogies and territorial rights.
 The mounds were seen as a cultural statement because the villages on top were clearly visible and their sacred aura was very dominant.